aristanetworks/anta/docs/faq.md

     ```

     The previous command set a couple of options for ANTA NRFU, one them being the `timeout` command, by default, when running ANTA from CLI, it is set to 30s.
-    The timeout is increased to 50s to allow device and ANTA to wait on each other a little longer.
+    The timeout is increased to 50s to allow ANTA to wait for API calls a little longer.

 ## `ImportError` related to `urllib3`
 ???+ faq "`ImportError` related to `urllib3` when running ANTA"